Suggest a Songfact / Artistfact

 The song starts with layers of clock noises that were put together by their engineer, Alan Parsons.
 Each clock was recorded separately at an antiques store, and the band blended them together.
 Parsons wanted to use the clocks to demonstrate a new quadraphonic sound system, but they ended up using it to open the song instead.

-This was the only song on Dark Side of the Moon that all four members received a writing credit for.
+This was the only song on Dark Side of the Moon on which all four members received a writing credit.

-On their 1973 tour, they played this just after a four-foot model plane was released from the back of the venue, crashing into the stage and exploding.
+On their 1973 tour, Pink Floyd played this just after a 4-foot model plane was released from the back of the venue, crashing into the stage and exploding.
 Floyd always used lots of visual effects at their shows, and had the money to make them very elaborate on this tour.